dbmdz/solr-ocrhighlighting/README.md

 </response>
 ```

-As you can see, the `ocrHighlighting` component contains for every field in every document with a match a list of
+As you can see, the `ocrHighlighting` component contains for every field in every matching document a list of
 passages that match the query.
 The passage lists the page the match occurred on, the matching text, the score of the
 passage and the coordinates of the region on the page image containing the passage text.
 Additionally, it also includes
-the region and text for every hit (i.e. the actual terms that matched the query).
+the region and text for every hit (i.e. the actual tokens that matched the query).
 Note that the region coordinates are
 **relative to the containing region, not the page!**

 You can customize the way the passages are formed.
 By default the passage will include two lines above and below the